 To optimize results you need optimized copy and content.
 Copy needs to be written to help search engines like Google find information important to visitors—your customers.
 And it isn’t just sales copy that you need optimized.
 In fact, you will benefit more from, and spend more energy on optimized Content Marketing (writing meant to inform and educate rather than to sell) than on most other types of marketing efforts.

-Helping to target the right messages to the right audience with excellent, optimized content will ensure lower bounce rate while improving the experience for the users trying to find out more about a specific topic.
+Helping to target the right messages to the right audience with excellent, optimized content will ensure a lower bounce rate while improving the experience for the users trying to find out more about a specific topic.

 Do you get many calls or emails about information that is already on the website?
 If so, this is a sign that people are having difficulty finding what they need on your site.